lume/element/README.md

 ### `@element`

-The star of the show, a decorator for defining a custom element.
+The star of the decorator show, a decorator for defining a custom element.

 When passed a name string, it will be the element's tag name: